An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name McKeown revealed many variations, including Keon, MacKeon, MacKeown, MacKewan, MacKoun, MacWing, Hone, MacOwen, Mageown and many more.

-First found in County Sligo, where the first people to use this surname are thought to have originated.
+First found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where the first people to use this surname are thought to have originated.
 Soon thereafter, the name was also found in neighboring Leitrim.

 This web page shows only a small excerpt of our McKeown research.
 Another 167 words(12 lines of text) are included under the topic Early McKeown History in all our PDF Extended History products.